 Looking to add a new pastime to your repertoire?
-We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby in lockdown.
+We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 First things first – it’s maybe not the best idea to throw a dart at a random list of hobbies to choose one.
 Unless, of course, darts is your new hobby.
 Instead, try thinking about the kinds of things you like to do.